Admissions Procedures & Requirements

 2. Submit a completed Admission Application, a state issued photo ID or passport and required educational documentation (see High School Diploma Policy below).
 Persons interested in enrolling in the Home Health Aide program that cannot provide the educational documentation and intend to pay cash for the program, must be at least 16 years of age and demonstrate the ability to benefit from the training being offered (see Ability-To-Benefit Policy below).

-The Admissions Office is open Monday and Wednesday 10:00am – 1:00pm.
+The Admissions Office is open Monday through Friday 9:00am – 6:00pm.
 At the time of the interview, the prospective student will receive a tour of the facility, a complete explanation of the program, and the opportunity to meet the Distinct Health Educational Center staff.
 The prospective student may also attend a class for the day if he or she desires.
-A bound copy of the school catalog may be furnished prior to the student starting classes.
-A copy of the school catalog can also be downloaded from the school website, http://www.distincthealthedu.com/
+A bound copy of the school catalog will be furnished prior to the student enrolling in classes.
+A copy of the school catalog can also be downloaded from the school website,http://www.distincthealthedu.com/

 High School Diploma Policy